This is a slight modification of a post titled: O Gauge Forum Post on Smoke Units.

 Guesses: RFIXED~1.5K based on probe measurements and derived @ 25C Voffset~1.24

 So right off the bat, the ESU smoke unit’s heater resistance (23 ohms) is similar to Lionel’s (27 ohms), and both smoke units use 5V fan motors.
 The Lionel was missing only the thermistor.
 Lower resistance smoke units (around 8 ohms) might be problematic to convert unless retrofitted with a heater resistor in the 20-ohm neighborhood or use an externally-supplied, lower HTR+ voltage.
-The heater and fan motor similarity between the ESU and Lionel smoke units seemed to make this particular Lionel smoke unit an excellent surrogate candidate.
+The heater and fan motor similarity between the ESU and Lionel smoke units made this particular Lionel smoke unit an excellent surrogate candidate.

 Thermistors with 100K ohm resistance at 25 Celsius are commonly-available, usually with a “B” parameter of around 3900 Kelvin.
 You can Google what this parameter means (simplified Steinhart-Hart Equation: R(T in Kelvin)=R@TRef*(exp(B/T-B/TRef)) ).
-While I was not able to verify that the ESU smoke unit used precisely this type of thermistor, testing described later supports this selection.
+While I could not verify that the ESU smoke unit used precisely this type of thermistor, the testing described later supports this selection.

 The photo below is the Lionel 27 ohm smoke unit PCB, part #610-PCB1-045, Rev C (Lionel replacement part #691PCB1045), that was retrofitted with an “axial,” glass-coated 100K NTC thermistor with a B of 3892 Kelvin.
-(Well, it’s actually a Lionel replacement PCB since I cut some traces retrofitting on the original PCB that I regret doing.
-Interestingly, the original PCB did not have the mangled lettering of the replacement PCB that some like some have noted.)
+(Well, it’s a Lionel replacement PCB since I cut some traces retrofitting on the original PCB that I regret doing.
+Interestingly, the original PCB did not have the mangled lettering of the replacement PCB that some have noted.)

-The 3-pin power plug on the PCB can be used to power the heater resistor since the outputs from the rectifier/5V converter on the PCB do not connect to anything after removing the fan motor plug.
+The 3-pin power plug on the PCB can power the heater resistor since the outputs from the rectifier/5V converter do not connect to anything after removing the fan motor plug.
 The ground on the PCB MUST be isolated from the heater unit metal case since the PCB’s “ground” wire will be connected to the LokSound L’s HTR- terminal that regulates the heating resistor’s current path to the electrical ground!
 Electrical measurements revealed good electrical isolation of the metal case from the heating element.